Firms use business metrics to measure performance over time and monitor their progress toward achieving key goals.

 How Do Business Metrics Work?

 Both financial and non-financial metrics do an excellent job identifying problems or showcasing strengths.
 They tell you when something has resulted in a poor or positive outcome.

 Metrics are measurements of a particular outcome.
 However, they do not point specifically to the behaviors or causes that either created the problems or resulted in the gains.

 Management teams work to develop a blend of different metrics that showcase outcomes as well as offer clear evidence pointing to the areas of strength or challenge.

 For example, a retail company's management team might track a number of metrics and use them as they make key business decisions.
 They might use sales revenue, cost of goods sold, and cost of customer acquisition to inform their marketing strategies, for example.

 Often, metrics are collected and displayed in a format called a scorecard.
 The scorecard consists of those metrics agreed upon by management as the most important leading and lagging indicators of business performance.

-The famous quality management expert, W. Edwards Deming offered, "Without data, you are just another person with an opinion."
-Data and the organization of it into performance metrics and scorecards is a critically important task in today's organization.
+- Data and the organization of it into performance metrics and scorecards is a critically important task in an organization.